A Complete Guide to Elderly Driver Car Accidents in Utah

 Many crashes stem from small limits that add up.
 Vision often changes first.
 Even a tiny blur makes reading street signs slower.
 At dusk, glare from headlights can startle a driver who is used to being fine.
 Reaction time slows with age, too.
 A sudden brake in front of the car leaves less time to respond.

 Health conditions are part of the picture.
-Heart trouble, minor strokes, and memory changes can make decisions slower or confused.
+Heart trouble, minor strokes, and memory changes can make decisions slower or more confused.
 Then there are medicines.
 There are some painkillers, sleep aids, and even blood pressure medications that can make you drowsy or lightheaded.

 There can be a greater effect when several drugs are mixed than if one drug is taken alone.
 Road factors play a role as well.
 Complex intersections, yield signs, and tight parking lots are harder to judge.
 Fatigue matters.
 Older drivers may tire on long trips and lose focus.
 Distraction is not only a young driver problem.
 Looking for a dropped item or checking a map can cost precious seconds.
 Finally, driving habits change slowly over time.